 In practice, this means that contractors aren’t merely required to disclose network intrusions, but also attempted intrusions, regardless of whether systems or data were compromised.

 Upon discovery of a cyber incident, you’ll be required to do the following things:

 - Report the incident to the DoD within 72 hours of discovery, through http://dibnet.dod.mil as well as to the prime contractor (is applicable) as soon as practical.

 - Investigate to determine whether any covered information was compromised.

 - Preserve an image of all affected systems, plus all relevant logging data, for at least 90 days from the submission of the incident report.

 - Submit the DoD any malware discovered and isolated, per instructions provided by the Contracting Officer.

 The requirements in this rule, when compared to other recently released rules around information security requirements, are fairly reasonable and require much less effort.
 As an example, contractors required to comply with DFARS 252.204-7012 must implement 109 controls from NIST SP 800-171, compared to the 17 controls that the new rule requires.

-NIST is not a requirement, and therefore you cannot actually be "compliant".
-A comment posted on FTC's website summed it up perfectly:
+NIST is not a requirement and use of the framework is voluntary, therefore you cannot actually be “compliant”.
+A comment posted on the Federal Trade Commission’s website summed it up perfectly: